Re-examining the Role of State Texture in Gate Identification and Fixed-Point Resource Theories: Gate Identification

+With this background in mind, we now generalize the CNOT identification protocol by replacing the textureless state $f_1$ with an arbitrary reference $\psi$.
+Taking $\overline{\Sigma_\psi(\rho)}$ as the quantity of interest---i.e., \cref{eq:Sigma_General} averaged over Haar-random inputs---we first observe that

+for the output $\rho^S$ after single-qubit gates only---in agreement with \cite{parisio2024quantum} and following from the fact that the mean fidelity between a fixed but arbitrary pure state and pure state chosen randomly according to the Haar measure is $1/2$ \cite{zyczkowski2005average}.

-We now consider the mean value of this quantity when a CNOT gate has acted in an arbitrary basis.
+We next consider this quantity when a CNOT gate has acted in an unknown local single-qubit product basis.
 The input state in this case is two identical but Haar-random input qubits.
 Note that this is not equivalent to choosing a single $D=4$ state randomly, nor is it the same as choosing both single qubits randomly.
 It is this distinction that underpins the difference in measurement statistics compared to the single-qubit gate case.
 An arbitrary qubit can be written as $\vert\chi\rangle=\cos\frac{\theta}{2}\vert c\rangle+e^{\imag\phi}\sin\frac{\theta}{2}\vert c'\rangle$ where $c$ and $c'$ form an orthogonal basis, chosen as the (currently unknown) basis of the CNOT gate.
 Note that ``Haar random'' does not mean choosing $\theta$ and $\phi$ uniformly but rather choosing them such that we fairly sample the Bloch sphere.
 For simplicity, define $a=\cos\frac{\theta}{2}$ and $b=e^{\imag\phi}\sin\frac{\theta}{2}$.

 The input state for two qubits is

 which the action of the CNOT gate transforms into

 We can then trace each qubit out since we will be observing their statistics independently as \begin{widetext}